-Blogging, or self publishing is an easy way to earn a great deal of money online so is it something everybody can do?
+Blogging, or self-publishing is an easy way to earn a great deal of money online so is it something everybody can do?

 The easy answer to this my question is no. Blogging isn’t something everybody can do, let alone something the average person can do to make a living.
-Before I hear a ton of complains from people, let me be frank … most people fail at blogging, but why?
+Before I hear a ton of complaints from people, let me be frank most people fail at blogging, but why?
 Let’s look at the skills needed and we’ll discover why.

 Blogging involves a certain level of technical knowledge but the truth is, this can be easily overcome with some basic reading and/or hiring a consultant to help get you over the initial stumbling block.
 If you think about it then, almost anybody (certainly an average person) can overcome the technical points:

-- Setup a hosting account with Bluehost
+- Set up a hosting account with Bluehost

 - Get a free domain name with Bluehost